LuiccianDev/mcp_filesystem_dxt/README.md

 For more details about credentials and configuration, see the original project [Notion MCP Server](https://github.com/makenotion/notion-mcp-server).

+## Resources Used

+Some resources and configuration for this project were used from [Model Context Protocol Servers](https://github.com/modelcontextprotocol/servers/tree/main/src/filesystem).

 ## License

 This project includes software under the MIT license from Anthropic, PBC.
 See the [LICENSE](LICENSE) file for more details.